ysn551/swift-algorithm-club/Linked List/README.markdown

 ```

 As with the node (atIndex :) method, the insert (_: at:) method also branches depending on whether the given index is 0 or not.
-When the given index is 0, the head pointer is replaced with the new node.
+First, if the given index is 0, replace the value of head with the new node.
-As below:

-Before inserting new node at 0.
+Let's look at an example.
+Suppose we have the following list and the new node labbled C.

              +---------+     +---------+
     head --->|         |---->|         |-----//----->